It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 That’s cool.
 I wish you luck.

-Building a successful blog can take time.
+Building a successful blog (and online business) can take time.
 Some niches take longer than others because they have smaller audiences.

 That doesn’t mean you will take a long time, but you should have a realistic outlook when it comes to all of this.